addybubz/ds-yelp-api-project-axi/README.md

 * Creates an empty list for the full prepared dataset
 * Loops over all of the offsets from `get_offsets` and makes an API call each time with the specified offset
-* Calls `prepare_data` to get a cleaned version of the result of each API call
-* Extends the full prepared dataset list with each query's prepared dataset
+* Extends the full dataset list with each query's dataset

 ```python